ilovejs/AlgorithmComplexity/README.md

 Algorithm Complexity
 ===================

+Annotations library for Java which lets you document algorithm complexity for your code.

-A plugin for IntelliJ IDEA which detects trivial algorithm complexity problems in your code.
+It also comes with an IntelliJ IDEA plugin which detects trivial algorithm complexity problems based on defined annotations.

 ## Example: